By Dr. Jeff Stanley

 In general, men and women have similar symptoms of type 2 diabetes.
 These include excessive thirst, frequent urination, blurred vision, numbness or tingling of extremities, weight gain and fatigue.
 However, there are some additional symptoms in women that may signal possible type 2 diabetes.
 These include frequent vaginal yeast infections or urinary tract infections.
 High blood glucose levels make infections more common and difficult to treat.
-While there are obviously many possible cause for these infections, patients experiencing recurrent or severe infections should consider evaluation for diabetes.
+While there are many possible causes for these infections, patients experiencing recurrent or severe infections should consider evaluation for diabetes.

 Another frequent issue seen in women with prediabetes or type 2 diabetes is Polycystic Ovarian Syndrome (PCOS).
 This syndrome is thought to be connected to insulin resistance, a key component of diabetes, and common symptoms of PCOS include irregular menstrual periods, acne, pelvic pain, and infertility.